readthedocs/blog/search-improvements.rst

 for this project and I got accepted.

-I have worked full time for last 3 months to upgrade the whole codebase to compatable with `Elasticsearch 6.x`_ and also implemented various features as like:
+I have worked full time for last 3 months to upgrade the whole codebase to compatible with `Elasticsearch 6.x`_ and also implemented various features like:

 - `Exact Matching Search`_
 - `Case Insensitive Search`_